On asymptotic constants in the theory of extremes for Gaussian processes: Representations

-The first claim of the lemma then immediately follows from the Cram\' er-Wold device.
+The first claim of the lemma then immediately follows from the Cram\' er--Wold device.

-Alternatively, one could carefully define a space on which the distribution of $Z$ becomes a Gaussian measure and then note that the claim follows from the Cameron-Martin formula; see \cite[Prop.~2.4.2]{bogachev:gaussianmeasures1998} and \cite{dieker:condlim2005} for key ingredients for this approach.
+Alternatively, one could carefully define a space on which the distribution of $Z$ becomes a Gaussian measure and then note that the claim follows from the Cameron--Martin formula; see Bogachev \cite{bogachev:gaussianmeasures1998}, Proposition~2.4.2 and Dieker \cite {dieker:condlim2005} for key ingredients for this approach.

 When the functional $F$ is translation-invariant, we conclude that